Dojinex/alx-higher_level_programming/README.md

-This is my alx-higher level programming.
+This is my 0x05.
+Python - Exceptions.